 Her excitement for the next class plummeted when her ex showed up for the next session (and several following) and watched the entire class.
 She understood that, as the boys’ father, he would have an interest in seeing what the classes were like and watching the boys in action.

 What she did not appreciate is how he spent the whole class watching her, taking pictures of her on his phone, and giggling at her beginner awkwardness.

-It became immediately clear that he wasn’t present so much to support his sons or be involved, as he was to spy and mark his territory, just like a junkyard dog, on yet another one of her post-divorce activities.
+It became immediately clear that he wasn’t present so much to support his sons or be involved, as he was to spy and mark his territory and cause a bit of divorce drama, just like a junkyard dog, on yet another one of her post-divorce activities.

 When the class concluded, he spent the next half hour chatting with the instructor like they were old pals and establishing himself as a key figure in the dojo.
 He also succeeded in making Holly feel incredibly angry and embarrassed.
 Another place, another activity she tried to claim as her own was already being pulled into his controlling, attention-hungry clutches!

 She had flashbacks to three years ago when she became a member of a new church.
 On her weeks with the boys, they faithfully attended, and the boys enjoyed becoming involved in the activities.
 Her ex still attended the church they went to while married.
 He wasn’t seeking a spiritual home or something to do on Sunday morning; but, he made a point of sporadically attending services in her new church.
 While there, he would introduce himself around and act as friendly and amazing as can be.